thekaplanlab/msabrowser/README.md

 | variationNote | The annotation part of this variation. | M->A : Pathogenic and causes a disease with a name of X. |
 | source | The source of the information. | Surname et. al (2020) |

-> * For instance, an amino acid in a protein in the position of 15 has a substitution.
+> For instance, an amino acid in a protein in the position of 15 has a substitution.
 However, since the sequences are aligned and some dashes `-` added into the sequence, you do not need to consider the new position of the amino acid.
 Only, put the real position of the amino acid.

 **Here is the example how to add a variation:**
 ```
 viewer.addVariation(1, 5, "M->A : Pathogenic and causes a disease with a name of X", "Surname et. al (2020)");
 ```

-> Here, this variation will be added onto the `5th` amino acid in the protein of `1st` species in the sequence alignment with a note of `M->A : Pathogenic and causes a disease with a name of X` and source of `Surname et. al (2020)`.
+> Here, this variation will be added onto the `5th` amino acid in the protein of `1st` species in the sequence alignment with a note of "`M->A : Pathogenic and causes a disease with a name of X`" and source of "`Surname et. al (2020)`".

+> In addition, if you state the `source` as `"PTM"` (post-translational modification), it also will be notified as red asterisk in the viewer.

 ## :hash: Example Usages (Use Cases) of MSAViewer